student looking on computer on mitrea lecture

 FREQUENTLY ASKED QUESTIONS

-Our Master students are largely self-funded.
+Our Master's students are largely self-funded.
 You may apply for teaching or research assistantships, but there is no guarantee.
 Please note that the Bioinformatics Program offers few positions and priority is given to PhD students.
 A student may obtain a teaching position (GSI) in another unit.

 While many Master's students get some funding, rarely is a student fully funded without some type of external award or fellowship.
 If interested in research assistantships, you need to contact specific faculty for those positions.
 Having significant programming experience is helpful.